ArwaAbbas/MakeGNU/README.md

 ### Annotating bacterial genomes to be queried
 If you are starting with nucleotide sequences, this wil use prokka to annotate the genomes and pull out the ".faa" files to be used by WhatsGNU.

 Execute the following in the MakeGNU root directory.
-The `-p` flag will print out the shell commands that will be executed.
-To do a dry run (see the commands without running them), pass `-np` instead of `-p` and if you want to see the reason for each rule use `-r`.
-[Sometimes](https://snakemake.readthedocs.io/en/stable/project_info/faq.html#some-command-line-arguments-like-config-cannot-be-followed-by-rule-or-file-targets-is-that-intended-behavior), specifying the rule directly after the `--configfile` argument parser leads to errors.
-This README won't/can't go over every single Snakemake parameter or error you may encounter, but feel free to leave an issue.
+This README won't/can't go over every single Snakemake parameter or error you may encounter, but here are some helpful tips: The `-p` flag will print out the shell commands that will be executed.
+To do a dry run (see the commands without running them), pass `-np` and if you want to see the reason for each rule use `-r`.

     snakemake --configfile test_config.yaml --use-conda all_query